mongodb-developer/MongoDB-ADK-Agents/README.md

 ## Exercise 0: Browse the Database

 1. On the left-hand sidebar, click on the green leaf icon to open the MongoDB extension.
-2. From the extension page, click on **Groceries Database** to connect to the MongoDB database.
+2. From the extension page, click on **Local MongoDB Atlas** to connect to the MongoDB database.
 3. Explore the **grocery_store** database and the **inventory** collection provided.
 4. Open a few documents and notice their structure.